romayengineer/nixos_iso_builder/README.md

 # Navigate to project directory
 cd /path/to/nixos

-# Build the ISO using the build script
+# Build the ISO using the build script (default: debug logging)
 ./build.py build

 # Find the ISO file